 Forests in Portage County are dominated by different trees depending on their location, including oaks, maple, aspen, red pine, and white pine.
-Planted trees improve soil conservation, water conservation, carbon sequestration, wildlife habitat, and aesthetics, and the City's Forestry & Landscape Operations staff plants and maintains them on extensive public lands, right-of-way, and parks that the City manages.
+Trees improve soil conservation, water conservation, carbon sequestration, wildlife habitat, air quality, stormwater management, property values, energy savings, and aesthetics, and the City's Forestry & Landscape Operations staff plants and maintains them on extensive public lands, right-of-way, and parks that the City manages.
+Aerial photos can help City staff identify areas where tree canopy coverage is limited to prioritize reforestation efforts to help mitigate the urban heat island effect.
+Reforestation also assists the City in maintaining its Bird City Wisconsin and Tree City USA designations, discussed below.
 There are no federal, state, or county forests within the City limits, nor are there any known Managed Forest Law (MFL) privately owned lands, but there is an extensive system of municipal and county parks that protect woodlands within and around the City.